-The following set out the potential remuneration payments for the year ended 31 March 2018 under two scenarios (as there is no set maximum bonus, such a scenario cannot be shown):
+The following charts set out the potential remuneration payments for the year ended 31 March 2019 under two scenarios (as there is no set maximum bonus, such a scenario cannot be shown):

-- Minimum assuming no bonus payment due to group profits being below the thresholds. - Profit for year ended 31 March 2017 based on profit before tax and exceptional items of £15.8 million, being the result for the year ended 31 March 2017.
+- Minimum assuming no bonus payment due to group profits being below the thresholds. - Profit for year ended 31 March 2018 based on profit before tax for the year ending 31 March 2018.